 - Use care – and cardboard – wherever you use your hand truck so you don’t scratch your floor or your steps.

-- When not in use, keep the dolly out of the way!
+- When not in use, keep the moving dolly out of the way!
 It’ll save you from having to move it with couch in hand, or worse yet, fetching it from underneath your moving truck.

 - Protip: Get a hand truck with a handlebar that runs across the back, not one with two handles that restrict your grip to either side.